ELynx/zoom-fx-modding/library/CH_3.md

 If your opcode block is longer than original, time to optimize.

 Viola!
 After some very convoluted steps, you have FX with custom executable part.

+## Extra step for ips release
+I use LunarIPS for making patch releases.
+Use original ZDL file as source, and modified as modified, not that hard to guess.

+Remember, content of full ZDL belongs to Zoom Co, do not post it directly.
+Post only parts that you made, and ips is a tool for that.